pustotnik/zenmake/docs/introduction.rst

 Some reasons to create this project can be found :ref:`here<why>`.

+It uses declarative configuration files with ability to use the real programming language (python).

 Main features
 -------------
     - Easy to use and flexible build config as python (.py) or as yaml file.